 - in 7 days

 The expiration period you choose blocks and expires the existing key for the time period you specify.
 Regardless of the expiration period, you can use the new key immediately.

 Keeping your keys safe

 Your secret API key can be used to make any API call on behalf of your account, such as creating charges or performing refunds.
 Treat your secret API key as you would any other password.
 Grant access only to those who need it.
 Ensure it is kept out of any version control system you may be using.
 Control access to your key using a password manager or secrets management service.

 Limiting access with restricted API keys

-A restricted key allows only the minimum level of access that the service needs while protecting account data it doesn’t need.
+Use restricted API keys if you’re working with microservices that interact with the Stripe API on your behalf.
+You can create restricted API keys that limit access to, and permissions to specific account data.
 For example, you can create a restricted key that grants read-only access to dispute data, then use it with a dispute monitoring service.